Part 1 provided an introduction to projects and the need to plan a project.

 Hint: It’s not the lowest level of the Work Breakdown Structure!

-Oh, I remember the days as a brand-new 2nd Lt working program control and project management on an Air Force weapons acquisition system.
+Oh, I remember the days as a brand-new 2nd Lt working program control and project management software on an Air Force weapons acquisition system.
 I was so sure I was right, following the requirement to insist defense contractors plan the project work to seven levels and report monthly (in the earned value system) at level three.
 And then, not being able to answer my boss’s questions about how the projects were really doing in terms of schedule and cost variance.
 What did “green” mean in terms of project due date and budget?
 What was “yellow” and what was “red”?
 We had a great reporting system, metric-rich and full of detail – but it didn’t help us at all to manage the work, nor could we really tell, based on the reports, where the projects were in terms of completion.
 Truly it was like driving a car forward, on a busy freeway (Atlanta or LA) with only a rear-view mirror.
 YIKES!!

 What a dilemma planning a project can be!
 Expectations for project plans usually include many of the following: